AndyB400/inmate-intake/README.md

 npm start
 ```

-The solution uses a package called `concurrently` to run the `json-server` and the Angular Express erver at the same time.
+The solution uses a package called `concurrently` to run the `json-server` and the Angular Express server at the same time.

 ## MVP Requirement Notes